 So just like the average American, I felt tired, bloated, and had joint pain.
 Keep in mind I kept thinking to myself…”I’m in my late 20’s very close to being 30 and I should not have joint pain this young.”

-I tried dieting, cutting and counting calories, running, weights but with a 7am to 4pm M-F job it was really difficult to stay consistent at the gym.
+I tried dieting, cutting and counting calories, running, weights but with a 7am to 4pm M-F , plus commuting job- it was really difficult to stay consistent with the gym.

 There are recipes of green smoothies all over the internet but I’m just going to tell you about the ones I made.